ch109/omt/README.md

-# omt
+# OMT
-Online Management Tool for Social Media
+An Online Management Tool for Social Media